rubygems/rfcs/text/0007-mfa-rollout.md

 ## Phase 4: Rolling out to the General Public (Q4 2022 and beyond)

-Once the rollout of the top 100 gems is successfully rolled out, a similar rollout will be done to another cohort of gems until all accounts are required to have MFA enabled.
+Once the rollout of the top 100 most downloaded gems is successfully rolled out, a similar rollout will be done for more gems.
+The details of this phase will be fleshed out in another RFC.

 # Reference-level explanation